widhalmt/vagrant-elastic/README.md

 This is an early version of the test setup and needs more work.
 For example this uses just a single host and does not provide an Elasticsearch cluster.

-Most of the vagrant and puppet magic was inspired by the [Icinga 2 Vagrant boxes](https://github.com/lbetz/vagrant-icinga-book)
+Most of the vagrant and puppet magic was inspired by the [Vagrant boxes](https://github.com/lbetz/vagrant-icinga-book) for the [Icinga 2 book](http://amzn.to/2edrU6F).